Table of Contents

 The mainstream adoption of software in the consumer space was championed by IBM & Microsoft as a result of the PC and Microsoft Windows operating systems coming together which made software accessible to the end-user through intuitve MS Windows OS user interfaces.

-Then in the 1990s with World Wide Web (www) getting popular, http protocol, and the web browser we saw the dot com boom that accelerated the growth and adoption of the technology globally and as we stand today, from now and then - the industry has witnessed many inflection points and revolutionary innovations such as - Social Network, Mobile - Android / iOS, Cloud infra, SaaS, IoT and edge computing and in recent times AI takes the center stage and is rapidly picking speed in infusing all aspects of our world and human computer interactions.
+This end-user computing experience was further enhanced in the 1990s with th World Wide Web (www) getting popular, http protocol, and with the web browser we saw the dot com boom that accelerated the growth and adoption of the technology globally and as we stand today, from now and then - the industry has witnessed many inflection points and revolutionary innovations such as - Social Network, Mobile - Android / iOS, Cloud infra, SaaS, IoT and edge computing and in recent times AI takes the center stage and is rapidly picking speed in infusing all aspects of our world and human computer interactions.
 The renaissance is unprecedented.

 The obvious driving force behind this great renaissance is a result of both software and hardware on which the software runs, evolving in tandem.